The Worst Person in the Universe: Congressman Frank Wolf (R-VA)

 Frank Wolf is the worst person in the universe.

 For years, Rep. Wolf has been a rash on the ass of the gambling industry that won’t go away.
-Like herpes.
-He fabricates and exaggerates, instigates and exacerbates.
-There’s a masterbation joke in there too somewhere, only I couldn’t think of it.
+He fabricates and exaggerates, instigates, and exacerbates.

 Fortunately for those of us addicted to the sin of online poker, he’s retiring at the end of this year.
 However, don’t start celebrating just yet.
 He’s likely to be replaced by a copycat conservative, you know one of those flip-floppers who professes defending the virtue of “individual freedom” against the intrusion of big government, while insisting the federal government to tell you precisely what you can do, and how to live your life.